Half-Life - Kate Brown - Plutonium’s Fatal Attraction

 Plutopia

 In the postwar era, the social consequences of the production and dispersal of large volumes of invisible, insensible radioactive toxins were profound, manifesting in sophisticated spatial planning and infrastructure that appropriated and exploited existing inequities.
 Plant managers in the US and USSR created special residential communities—“nuclear villages” in the US and “closed cities” in the USSR—to both manage and control the movement of workers and radioactive isotopes.
 In exchange for the risks, workers in plutonium plants were paid well and lived like their professional class bosses.
 As part of the bargain, they signed security oaths and agreed to surveillance of their personal and medical lives.
-They remained silent about accidents, spills, and intentional daily dumping of radioactive waste into the environment.
+They remained silent about accidents, spills, and the intentional daily dumping of radioactive waste into the environment.
 Free health care and a show of monitoring employees and the nuclear towns led workers to believe they were safe.
 To protect full-time employees, much of the dirty work of dealing with radioactive waste and accidents fell to temporary, precarious labor in the form of prisoners, soldiers, and migrant workers, often of ethnic minorities (Muslims in the USSR, Latinos and Blacks in the USA).
 Segregating space by race to disaggregate “safe” places—or what I call plutopias—and sacrifice zones became a larger pattern in Soviet and American Cold War landscapes.10

-In 1986, just six years after the completion of the Leningrad investigation, operators of another RBMK reactor—no. 4 of the Chornobyl Nuclear Power Plant—encountered the same problem.
+In 1986, just six years after the completion of the Leningrad investigation, operators of another RBMK reactor—no. 4, of the Chornobyl Nuclear Power Plant—encountered the same problem.
 On trying to shut down the reactor, it instead heated up.
 A chain reaction overheated the reactor and it exploded.
 The blast bounced the heavy concrete roof of the reactor into the sky.
 Graphite blocks in the reactor core burned: a giant bonfire on a star-filled spring night in a beautiful northern Ukrainian forest.

-The explosion and fire that kindled for the next several weeks sent plutonium, as well as cesium-137, strontium-90, iodine-131, and other radioactive isotopes into the surrounding air.
+The explosion and fire that burned for the next several weeks sent plutonium, as well as cesium-137, strontium-90, iodine-131, and other radioactive isotopes into the surrounding air.
 Heavy elements like plutonium dropped closer to the blown reactor, but light-weight gases such as xenon and iodine traveled thousands of kilometers.
-Their presence was recorded in Russia, Sweden, Greece, and Turkey.15 Closer to the reactor, hot particles, tiny flakes of a particular isotope floated in the breeze and landed on crops, doormats, bedding, and on porridge just before breakfast.
+Their presence was recorded in Russia, Sweden, Greece, and Turkey.15 Closer to the reactor, hot particles, tiny flakes of a particular isotope, floated in the breeze and landed on crops, doormats, bedding, and porridge waiting for breakfast.
 Cesium is harmful, and strontium is ten times more toxic than cesium, but plutonium is thousands of times more dangerous.
 Plutonium inhaled through the lungs or taken in with food destroys cells in tissues of the lungs, digestive tract, and bone marrow.16 These powerful, flesh and bone-damaging toxins are not visible.
 They brought terror to those insensibly exposed to them, yet their microscopic scale and the slow violence made them easy to deny.

 Spraying radiation from a roof outside of Chornobyl in Belarus following the explosion of reactor 4 in 1986.
 Image courtesy of author.

-Geopolitics could not reconcile the way that nuclear contaminants did not respect borders.
+Geopolitics could not reconcile the way that nuclear contaminants ignored borders.
 For most officials in the USSR and abroad, the solution was silence and suppression.
 To admit in the 1990s to the ongoing public health disaster in Ukraine and Belarus would mean acknowledging the damage done to populations around the globe exposed to Cold War nuclear experimentation, weapons production, nuclear testing, and future nuclear accidents.
 But underestimating and obscuring the effects of Chornobyl has left humans unprepared for the next disaster.
 In the years after 1986, commentators repeated that a tragedy like Chornobyl could never occur in a developed, industrial country.
 This claim was dispelled, however, in 2011, when a tsunami crashed into the Fukushima Daiichi Nuclear Power Plant.
 Japanese business and political leaders responded in ways eerily similar to Soviet leaders twenty-five years earlier.
 They grossly understated the magnitude of the disaster (a meltdown of three reactors), sent in firefighters unprotected from the high fields of radioactivity, raised the acceptable level of radiation exposure for the public twenty-fold, and dismissed a recorded increase in pediatric thyroid cancers.

 In February 2022, on the first day of Russia’s invasion of Ukraine, Russian forces took over the Chornobyl Zone of Alienation, an exclusion zone surrounding the plant created in the weeks after the Chornobyl accident.
-A month later, the Russian Army occupied the Zaporizhzhia Nuclear Power Plant in southern Ukraine, and since then, the plant has been repeatedly under fire.
+A month later, the Russian Army occupied the Zaporizhzhia Nuclear Power Plant in southern Ukraine and, since then, the plant has been repeatedly under fire.
 At the start of the invasion, the world seemingly received an education in nuclear power.
 News reporting illuminated that containment vessels protecting nuclear reactors had been stress-tested for tornadoes, tsunamis, and planes landing on them, but not for something so banal and human as a conventional war.
 The public also came to understand that nuclear reactor complexes require a steady supply of electricity to keep running and to prevent overheating, and also that nuclear power plants hold years of highly-radioactive spent nuclear fuel—chock full of plutonium, among other harmful isotopes—which are not protected by containment buildings.

 The ongoing war in Ukraine has shown how vulnerable electric power grids are in times of war and, one can presume, in scenarios of extreme weather, triggered by climate change.
-The grounded sites of nuclear events, whether on the high plains of Eastern Washington, the birch-pine forests of the Russian Urals, the swampy stretches of Northern Ukraine, or in coastal Japan, have a global reach.
+The grounded sites of nuclear events, whether in the high plains of Eastern Washington, the birch-pine forests of the Russian Urals, the swampy stretches of Northern Ukraine, or coastal Japan, have a global reach.
 The impact of the invention of plutonium, a new element on the periodic chart, reshaped landscapes, reconfigured spatial and security regimes, and remade what we understand to be human bodies, which have all incorporated radioactive isotopes.
 Watching the crisis in Ukraine unfold in real-time, a global audience has learned that humanity’s attraction to fire continues to be a fatal one.

 Notes